extrovert7986/Scientific-visualization-Stream-line-visualization/README.md

 # Scientific-visualization-Stream-line-visualization

-Stream line visualization can visualize different vector field.
+Stream line can visualize different vector field.

 This program use RK2 method to track every seed points.
 These seed points will stop if they overlap another stream line.